mobayen/bla/README.md

 ## Snippets

-> Originaly the Blade snippets initialized with the "Laravel Blade Snippets" and then I modified them.
+> Originaly the Blade snippets initialized with the "Laravel Blade Snippets" and then I am modifing them.

 - The list of trigger-snippet code will be added soon